Holding Companies In UAE | Make These 14 Decisions Upfront

 These licenses are very useful for special purpose vehicles or for special sets of investors.

-9. Holding companies in UAE: Understand the advantages versus an offshore company
+9. Understand the advantages versus an offshore company

 There are many similarities between this Holding company license and offshore companies in the UAE.